Volumetrics-io/documentation/source/docs/mr-textarea.md

----
-title: "mr-textarea"
-description: "The <mr-textare> tag creates a large text input field in the interface of an <mr-panel>.
-Unlike the <mr-textfield> tag, it allows for line breaks."
-istag: true
----
 # &lt;mr-textarea&gt;

 The `<mr-textare>` creates a large text input field in the UI of an `<mr-panel>`. unlike `<mr-textfield>` It allows for line breaks.